Mindfulness for Panic Attacks

 How Mindfulness Techniques for Panic Attacks Work

 Mindfulness is the practice of focusing on the present moment without judgment.
-During a panic attack, your mind races to scary “what-ifs.”
-Mindfulness interrupts this cycle.
+During a panic attack, your mind may race to scary “what-ifs.”
+Mindfulness can interrupt this cycle.
+This present-moment approach is sometimes called panic attack mindfulness.

 Why Mindfulness Helps: